dev-simonbailey/dapper/README.md

-Feel free to build on top of the default methods, but be aware that re-running the mapper.php script will reset all alterations made - unless you modify mapper.php to include your new methods (recommended).
+Feel free to build on top of the default methods, but be aware that re-running the dapper.php script will reset all alterations made - unless you modify dapper.php to include your new methods (recommended).

 You could, for example, add a method to the table class that allows you to